ecwpz91/ecwpz91.github.io/_posts/2018-03-06-USB Stick Command Line Utilities.md

          Calling ioctl() to re-read partition table.
          Syncing disks.

+    Either reboot, or use the following command to write the changes to the kernel.

+         partprobe

-    Create a FAT32 file system.
+    Create a FAT32 file system on our new primary partition.

+         yum -y install dosfstools
          mkfs.vfat /dev/sdb1

     Reattach device without removal.